Eurovision Song Contest 1992

 The Eurovision Song Contest 1992 was the 37th edition of the Eurovision Song Contest, held on 9 May 1992 at the Malmö Isstadion in Malmö, Sweden, and presented by Lydia Capolicchio and Harald Treutiger.
 It was organised by the European Broadcasting Union (EBU) and host broadcaster Sveriges Television (SVT), who staged the event after winning the for with the song "Fångad av en stormvind" by Carola.

 Broadcasters from twenty-three countries participated in the contest – a new record number of participants – with the returning to the contest following a one-year break to join the twenty-two countries which had participated in the previous year's event.
+This edition marked Yugoslavia's final appearance in the contest.